joeyparrish/flashkit-md-py/README.md

  - Can tell the difference between ROM size and Flash chip size, avoiding oversized ROM dumps from flash carts
- - Uses CFI to establish successful communication with flash before writing
+ - Uses CFI to establish successful communication with flash before writing (saves time if something is very wrong with your cart)
  - Offers debug methods and arguments, which helped in the development of my own flash cart